Nadine-ALmasri/AsyncInn/README.md

  ## Contributions
 Contributions to the Async Inn Management System are welcome!
 If you find any bugs or have ideas for enhancements, feel free to contact me .

+##  Architecture Pattern: Repository Design Pattern
+The Repository Design Pattern is a software design pattern that separates the data access logic from the rest of the application.
+It acts as an intermediary between the data source (database) and the application's business logic.
+The pattern allows for better organization of data access code and promotes code reusability.

+### How it is used in the app:
+- Interfaces for Controllers: For each of the controllers (Hotels, Rooms, Amenities), we have defined an interface that contains the required method signatures for performing CRUD operations directly on the database.
+These interfaces provide a contract for data access.

+- Dependency Injection: The controllers have been refactored to depend on these interfaces rather than directly on the HotelDbContext.
+This promotes loose coupling between the controllers and the data access layer, making it easier to swap out data access implementations without affecting the controllers.

+- Service Implementation: For each of the controllers, we have created a corresponding service class that implements the respective interface.
+The service classes contain the logic to satisfy the interface requirements and perform database operations using the HotelDbContext.

+- Controller Update: The controllers have been updated to use the appropriate methods from the service classes instead of directly accessing the HotelDbContext.
+This ensures that data access logic is centralized in the service classes and not scattered throughout the controllers.

+### Endpoints:
+ ### Hotels:

+- GET /api/Hotels: Get all hotels.
+- GET /api/Hotels/{id}: Get a specific hotel by id.
+- POST /api/Hotels: Create a new hotel.
+- PUT /api/Hotels/{id}: Update an existing hotel.
+- DELETE /api/Hotels/{id}: Delete a hotel.
+ ### Rooms:

+- GET /api/Rooms: Get all rooms.
+- GET /api/Rooms/{id}: Get a specific room by id.
+- POST /api/Rooms: Create a new room.
+- PUT /api/Rooms/{id}: Update an existing room.
+- DELETE /api/Rooms/{id}: Delete a room.
+### Amenities:

+- GET /api/Amenities: Get all amenities.
+- GET /api/Amenities/{id}: Get a specific amenity by id.
+- POST /api/Amenities: Create a new amenity.
+- PUT /api/Amenities/{id}: Update an existing amenity.
+- DELETE /api/Amenities/{id}: Delete an amenity.
+### Postman Testing:
+Use Postman to test the different endpoints by sending HTTP requests to the appropriate URLs with JSON payloads for creating and updating data.
+Make sure to include the required headers and ensure that the data is correctly formatted as per the API specifications(Check Headers:
+Verify that the Content-Type header is correctly set to "application/json" in the request.
+This header tells the server that the request body contains JSON data.).